Skip to main content

 Digital Library and Archives

-Researchers can request photocopies or digital images of archival materials for a fee.
-Please contact the JHC reference desk with your request.
+Researchers can request photocopies or digital images of archival materials, which may amount to a small fee.
+Please contact the JHC reference desk with your request, and we will be in touch with information specific to your request.

 Hours